 - Provide outdoor bicycle racks that are accessible for visitors and residents.
+To receive this point, provide exterior bike rack(s) to accommodate bikes for 10% of the number of Dwelling Units with a minimum of six bikes.
 [1 point] - Provide secure, lockable, sheltered, and accessible bicycle storage.
 Provide at least one bicycle parking space for every residential unit.
 Post signage directing residents to bicycle parking areas.
 [2 points]

-NOTE: Owner provided bicycles, equipment, share programs/ services, memberships, transportation passes, etc. are omitted and not eligible for points under these criteria.
+NOTE: Owner provided bicycles, equipment, share programs/services, memberships, transportation passes, etc. are omitted and not eligible for points under these criteria.

-Criteria 2.10: Passive Solar Heating/ Cooling
+Criteria 2.10: Passive Solar Heating/Cooling

-(Optional for all/ 5 points max)
+(Optional for all/5 points max)